sssuriset/kepler-lightcurve-analysis/README.md

 - Time-series normalization
 - Period estimation using sinusoidal fitting
 - Visualization of observed vs modeled light curve
+- Period search performed by fitting sinusoidal basis functions (sin, cos) across a grid of trial periods using least squares

 ## Technologies Used